Black Theology and Leadership Institute

 Princeton, NJ 08540

-The application and letter of introduction are due on April 26, 2013.
+The application and letter of introduction are due on Friday, April 4, 2014.
+Decisions will be made and emailed by Friday, May 2, 2014.

 For more information or for questions, please contact: